 When you hear the word “calisthenics,” you might think of jumping jacks, burpees and all those other warm-up exercises you did in gym class when you were a kid.
 And you wouldn’t be wrong for doing so; those certainly are bodyweight exercises in their own right.

-But prior to the latter half of the 20th century, before local gyms became all the buzz, calisthenics were most widely renowned for their proven effectiveness in maximizing raw power and brute strength.
+However, prior to the latter half of the 20th century, before local gyms became all the buzz, calisthenics were most widely renowned for their proven effectiveness in maximizing raw power and brute strength.

 In fact, it is entirely possible to get incredibly strong and musclebound all over using nothing but old school calisthenics.
 However, this will come about if, and only if, you practice them in their traditional form.